Intro to Calm Abiding Meditation

 No, anyone is welcome to join, from beginners to advanced meditators.

-If I miss a teaching, will I have access to the recordings?
+If I miss class, will I have access to the recording?

 Yes, recordings will be sent out within a couple of days after each teaching.